substantiv

 verb

-aim or direct atas of blows, weapons, or objects such as photographic equipment
+as of blows, weapons, or objects such as photographic equipment

 "Please don''t aim at your little brother!"